 Depending on the circumstances, you may be excused for a specified period of time or, as a condition of being excused, it may be ordered that your name be included amongst the names of jurors to be summoned for jury service at a subsequent time (Juries Act S15, 17A).
 Note: If you have received a jury summons, you will not be excused from attending in any circumstances unless you have been excused from attending upon notice from the Sheriff (Juries Act S15, 18AB).

 An application must be made by Statutory Declaration DOC (32.0 kb).
 The Statutory Declaration should be completed as soon as possible after receipt of the jury summons and must set out the full grounds upon which the application is made.
-Medical conditions must be verified by a medical certificate.
+Medical conditions must be verified by a medical certificate and supporting documents may be requested.

-Darwin jurors should forward the Statutory Declaration without delay to The Sheriff, GPO Box 3946, Darwin NT 0801 or personally deliver it to the Office of the Sheriff, Supreme Court, State Square, Darwin (by Parliament House).
+Darwin jurors should forward the Statutory Declaration without delay to AGD.CSSJury@nt.gov.au or personally deliver it to the Office of the Sheriff, Supreme Court, State Square, Darwin (by Parliament House).

-Alice Springs jurors should forward the Statutory Declaration without delay to The Deputy Sheriff, GPO Box 2134, Alice Springs NT 0871 or personally deliver it to the front office at the Supreme Court Building, 14 Parsons Street, Alice Springs).
+Alice Springs jurors should forward the Statutory Declaration without delay to AGD.ASJury@nt.gov.au or personally deliver it to the front office at the Supreme Court Building, 14 Parsons Street, Alice Springs).

-Darwin jurors are to assemble in the Jury Muster Room which is situated on the Ground Level, inside the front entrance of the Supreme Court, on the left, just past the Information Desk.
-Jurors are required to attend by 9.00am.
+Darwin jurors are to assemble in the Jury Muster Room, which is situated on the Ground Level inside the front entrance of the Supreme Court just past the Information Desk (on the left).

 Normally 10.00am to 4.30pm with a luncheon adjournment from approximately 12.30 to 2.00pm.
 Short breaks are taken in the morning and afternoon.
 Occasionally sittings may extend beyond the hours mentioned.
 Until a jury retires to consider its verdict, jurors are free to return home at night unless the Judge directs that the jury be kept together (this very rarely happens).
 Once the jury retires to consider its verdict it is not uncommon for the jury to be kept together until the verdict is delivered.